Sgraham6/Sean-Graham-Projects/README.md

 ### Deep Learning
 This folder holds files from an 8 week college class on deep learning in spring 2022.
 One folder holds six projects completed over the first 7 weeks, one holds the files for the final project (which includes a PowerPoint presentation and script that were presented to the class), and the last holds the datasets that were used by the previous two.
 It should be noted the that "Final Project Part 1" file had to have its outputs cleared, as it would be too large to display otherwise.

+### SAS
+This folder holds files from an 8 week college class on SAS in spring 2022.
+One folder holds the projects completed over the first 7 weeks as well as the final project, and the other holds the datasets that were used.